Creative Direction: Making a Makerspace

 Sac City was granted the highest award of $700,000.
 Under the leadership and mentorship of our Project Director, I was brought on as the Creative Director of the new makerspace.

 We emptied two former classrooms in the corner of campus and brought in over $100,000 worth of new machines, tools, and equipment.
 Our team worked together to design the physical spaces: The Shop & Flex Space.
+The video shows the transformation of the space.

 Through intentional and thoughtful design, the space attracted people from all walks of life—giving it a lively, energetic feeling, full of possibilities and new ideas.